pv-is-nrt/aimrc-data-science-core/README.md

 ## Help and Support

 Please contact Prateek Verma with any questions.
-His office hours are listed on the website.
+You can email him or [book a meeting with him here](https://calendly.com/prateekverma/30min).

 <!-- ======================================================================= -->